-The Master of Extension Education (M.Ext.Ed.) is designed to train specialists to work in the broad field of Extension or related outreach field.
+The Master of Extension Education (M.Ext.Ed.) is designed to train specialists to work in the broad field of Extension or a related outreach field.
 The program will include course work on the principles and programming of Extension as well as training on evaluation and teaching strategies in Extension settings.
 Students in the program will also be expected to complete an internship experience in Extension.
 The goal of the program is to develop the skill sets necessary to become a qualified Extension specialist.

 Prior to Fall 2017, the title of this program was the Master of Agricultural Extension Education (M.A.E.E.).